 But Facebook isn’t the only game in town when it comes to online marketing.
 A single-channel marketing strategy probably won’t help you gain market share.

-That’s why it’s perfectly legit (and advisable) to use AdWords life event targeting in addition to life event targeting on other channels, including Facebook.
+That’s why it’s perfectly legitimate (and advisable) to use Google life events targeting in addition to life event targeting on other channels, including Facebook.

-How to Set up Life Event Targeting in AdWords
+How to Set up Google Life Events Targeting in Ads

-If you’re sold on the idea of using life event targeting, you’ll need to set it up in AdWords.
+If you’re sold on the idea, you’ll need to set it up in Google Ads.
 Fortunately, that’s easy to do.

-Sign in to your AdWords account.
+Sign in to your Ads account.
 Click “Audiences” on the left-hand sidebar.

 In the middle of the screen, you’ll see a table that shows all your audiences.
 It will be empty if you haven’t defined any audiences yet.